 The Good Food Foundation works to provide equal opportunities to all sustainable crafters.
 Should the booth fee be beyond your budget, please email us at connect@goodfoodfdn.org.

-Each crafter showing at the Mercantile is given a 6 ft table, a neutral linen, a crafter sign, 2 crafter badges and a small trash receptacle.
+Each crafter showing at the Mercantile is given a 6 ft table draped in black linen, a crafter sign, 2 crafter badges and a small trash receptacle.
 Both cold and dry storage warehousing is also provided for crafters who would like to ship product ahead of time.

 For an additional fee, crafters can request electricity, space for a free-standing sign, coolers, wine glasses or a champagne bucket.